 Parameters:

-: Optional function that returns fallback content when the array is emptyReturns: A getter function that returns the mapped array
+list: A getter function that returns the array to map or a falsy valuemapFn: A function that maps each item to a new value, receiving the item and a reactive indexfallback: Optional function that returns fallback content when the array is emptyReturns: A getter function that returns the mapped array

 Example:

 Maps an array to a new array with efficient updates by tracking changes to array indices.
-This is the underlying function for the <Index>
+This is the underlying function for the <Index> component.

 Type: